Aamir-Alam01/Photgraphy/README.md

 # Photgraphy
- This a websites for Professional Photographers
+ This a website for Professional Photographers
+ A Photographer can use this site to showcase it's portfolio